OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 - **AveragedSource**: The AveragedSource is derived from the SimpleSource and shares the same properties except that it uses an averaging resampling instead of a nearest neighbour algorithm as in SimpleSource, when the size of the destination rectangle is not the same as the size of the source rectangle.
 Note: a more general mechanism to specify resampling algorithms can be used.
 See above paragraph about the 'resampling' attribute.

 - **NoDataFromMaskSource**: (GDAL >= 3.9) The NoDataFromMaskSource is derived from the SimpleSource and shares the same properties except that it replaces the value of the source with the value of the NODATA child element when the value of the mask band of the source is less or equal to the MaskValueThreshold child element.
+This is typically used to transform a R,G,B,A image into a R,G,B one with a NoData value.

 - **ComplexSource**: The ComplexSource_ is derived from the SimpleSource (so it shares the SourceFilename, SourceBand, SrcRect and DstRect elements), but it provides support to rescale and offset the range of the source values.
 Certain regions of the source can be masked by specifying the NODATA value, or starting with GDAL 3.3, with the <UseMaskBand>true</UseMaskBand> element.